 Alcohol Weakens Social Ability More than it Enhances It

 It’s interesting how many people think they need “liquid courage” to loosen up and be social.
 While it certainly increases the quantity of social activities, it decreases the quality.

 Alcohol lowers inhibitions.
 This is a dangerous double-edged sword.
 On the one hand, your inhibitions are lowered.
 On other hand, your inhibitions are lowered.
-Perhaps your inhibitions are keeping you from taking the risk of connecting with another person.
-They are also keep you from doing a lot of shit that will make other people lose interest in connecting with you.
+Your inhibitions keep you from taking the risk of connecting with another person.
+They are also keep you from doing shit to make other people lose interest in connecting with you.

 Most People Never Learn to Deal With Emotions

-When you wear sunglasses, you can still see well enough, but the light is dim and you can never experience the full color and vibrancy of the world.
+Through the sunglasses you can see, but the light is dim.
+You can’t experience the full color and vibrancy of the world.
 If you wear them long enough, you forget the colors of basic shit like the grass or the sky.